MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/move-triggers-between-environments.md

 10. Once there, use Steps 1,2 and 3 to navigate to the ‘Solutions’ page on the Power Apps portal where the solution can be imported.

-11. Once done, click on ‘Import Solution’ to be able to upload the managed solution that was downloaded from the source environment.
+11. Once done, select on ‘Import Solution’ to be able to upload the managed solution that was downloaded from the source environment.

 12. Now – Navigate to the target environment to check the triggers that are imported: